-During this event, the candidate grasps a 165-pound (74.84-kg) mannequin by the handle(s) on the shoulder(s) of the harness (either one or both handles are permitted), drags it 35 feet (10.67 m) to a pre-positioned drum, makes a 180° turn around the drum, and continues an additional 35 feet (10.67 m) to the finish line.
+During this event, the candidate grasps a 165-pound (74.84 kg) mannequin by the handle(s) on the shoulder(s) of the harness (either one or both handles are permitted), drags it 35 feet (10.67 m) to a pre-positioned drum, makes a 180° turn around the drum, and continues an additional 35 feet (10.67 m) to the finish line.
 The candidate is not permitted to grasp or rest on the drum.
 It is permissible for the mannequin to touch the drum.
-The candidate is permitted to lower the mannequin to the ground to adjust their grip.
+The candidate is permitted to drop and release the mannequin and adjust the grip.
 The entire mannequin must be dragged past the marked finish line.
 This concludes the event.
-The candidate walks 85 feet (25.91 m) within the established walk-way to the next event.
+The candidate walks 85 feet (25.91 m) within the established walkway to the next event.